Critical behavior of the three-state random-field Potts model in three dimensions

 Much less understood is the case of discrete spins with more than two states, i.e., the {\em random-field Potts model\/} (RFPM) \cite{nishimori,shapir84}.
-The problem is of experimental relevance \cite{binder:92,aharony,mukamel1981phase}, but also of profound theoretical interest since in the pure Potts model \cite{wu} the transition order can be tuned by changing the number of states $q$, such that there is a line $q_c^\mathrm{pure}(d)$ of tricritical points with $q_c^\mathrm{pure}(2)=4$ \cite{duminil:15b,duminil:16} and $q_c^\mathrm{pure}(3) \approx 2.35$ \cite{hartmann:05}.
+The Potts model has a plethora of applications ranging from finite-temperature QCD~\cite{alford:01}, over mixed antiferromagnets~\cite{domany:82}, orientational glasses~\cite{binder:92}, to soap froths~\cite{graner:92}.
+As disorder is inescapable, the RFPM is of even greater relevance for their study.
+Additionally, it is of profound theoretical interest since in the pure Potts model \cite{wu} the transition order can be tuned by changing the number of states $q$, such that there is a line $q_c^\mathrm{pure}(d)$ of tricritical points with $q_c^\mathrm{pure}(2)=4$ \cite{duminil:15b,duminil:16} and $q_c^\mathrm{pure}(3) \approx 2.35$ \cite{hartmann:05}.
 Since disorder tends to soften first-order transitions \cite{aizenmann:89a,cardy:99a}, one expects a shift of the line $q_c^\mathrm{pure}(d)$ to $q_c^\mathrm{RF}(d)$.
 Just as for the RFIM, dimensional reduction is not likely to hold in low dimensions \cite{shapir84}.
 Instead, one expects \cite{binder:83,imbrie:84} $d_\ell = 2$, and hence absence of long-range order in 2d --- a scenario that we recently confirmed numerically \cite{kumar2018approximate}.
 A plausible behavior of $q_c^\mathrm{RF}(d)$ is then $q_c^\mathrm{RF}(d\to2)\to\infty$ and $q_c^\mathrm{RF} = 2$ for $d \ge 6$ \cite{shapir84,ebjpcm}.
 Even once $q_c(d)$ is known, however, one needs to ask whether for all strengths $\Delta$ of random fields the first-order transition for $d_c^\mathrm{pure}(q) \le d \le d_c^\mathrm{RF}$ will be softened.
 This would be the case for $d=2$ \cite{aizenmann:89a}, but there is no FM order there.
 In $d > 2$, one might expect a line of tricritical points (or even two lines \cite{eb_epl}) to appear in the $(\Delta,T)$ plane, where the transition changes from first to second order \cite{goldschmidt:86,ebzpb}.

 Very little is known about the details of this rich phase diagram (but see Ref.~\cite{turkoglu:21}).
 The purpose of this Letter is to address such issues for the physically most relevant system of the $q=3$, $d=3$ RFPM, which in experiments has been used to describe trigonal-to-tetragonal structural transitions in SrTiO$_3$~\cite{aharony} when stressed along [111], and the mixed antiferromagnet Fe$_{1-x}$Co$_x$Cl$_2$ \cite{mukamel1981phase}.
 Such experimental systems show continuous transitions, but the theoretical situation is unclear as for this case $q_c^{RF} \ge q_c^\mathrm{pure} \approx 2.35$.
 Some early simulational work \cite{reed} found first-order transitions for all considered field strengths, but later studies claimed a continuous transition for intermediate fields combined with first-order behavior for small and large fields \cite{ebzpb,eb_epl}.
 This scenario agreed with the prediction of Ref.~\cite{shapir84} but contradicted Refs.~\cite{gx,*goldschmidt:86}, who performed a $1/q$-expansion of the $q$-state RFPM in 3D and found a first-order transition for $q\geq 3$, irrespective of the field strength.
 The question of a softening of the discontinuous transition hence has remained undecided.